-On-page SEO enables you to provide as much information about the webpage as possible to the search engines.
+On-page SEO enables you to provide the search engines with as much information about the webpage as possible.

-However, while you work hard to ensure crawlers from search engines can discover and index your webpages, keep in mind to provide high-quality, relevant content that is useful to users.
+However, while you work hard to ensure crawlers from search engines can discover and index your webpages.
+Keep in mind to provide high-quality, relevant, valuable content to users.

 Actionable On-page SEO tips

-Now that we are in the clear about the vital role on-page SEO plays in how well your websites rank on search results, let’s take a look at those practical on-page SEO actions you need to take to see the results you want.
+Now that we are clear about the vital role on-page SEO plays in how well your websites rank on search results.
+Let’s look at those practical on-page SEO actions you need to see the desired results.

 Strategic Keyword placement

-Though there’s been a fierce debate about whether Keywords still matter in today’s SEO, truth is Keywords and Keyword research are still very much a core of search engine optimisation.
+Though there’s been a fierce debate about whether keyword phrases still matter in today’s SEO, the truth is Keywords and Keyword research are still very much a core of search engine optimisation.

-For example, it used to be all you need to do to rank a website for a particular Keyword is to include the exact phrase in the Meta Description, Title, H-tags and to stuff your content with the Keywords.
+For example, it used to be all you needed to rank a website for a particular keyword.
+It included the exact phrase in the Meta Description, Title, and H-tags, and stuff your content with the Keywords.

-This strategy does not work anymore; in fact, you risk getting penalised by Google.
+This strategy does not work anymore; you risk getting penalised by Google.

 Does this then mean Keywords are no longer vital in ranking a website?